BryanHogan/bryanhogan-blog-content/blog/new-chapter-nomadic-life.md

 I also run into the risk of running out of money.
 I might not be able to finance my journey.
 The amount of 4000€ might seem rich for some, for others it's a miniscule amount.
 But with it I can finance myself for a few months, there are many ways to save money so I can extend my journey, but at some point I will have to earn money.

-Another reason might be my health, I'm currently limited in what I can eat and drink, but for now it is manageable.
+Another reasons might be my health, I'm currently limited in what I can eat and drink, but for now it is manageable.